borntofrappe/borntofrappe/playground/Sections/Header - Page/README.md

 }
 ```

-Reset the property-value pairs set up in the `vw` solution.
+Reset the property-value pairs included for the `vw` solution.

 ```css
 @supports (display: grid) {